JetBrains/kotlin-mobile-docs/topics/concurrency-with-coroutines.md

 [//]: # "title: Kotlin Native Concurrency Overview"
 [//]: # "auxiliary-id: Kotlin_Native_Concurrency_Overview"

+Writing concurrent multithreaded code is important in many contexts.
+This is certainly true when writing shared Kotlin code for native mobile target platforms.

+It is important to note at the beginning that for Kotlin/Native, the [concurrency and memory model are unique]([kotlin-native-concurrency-overview.md](https://github.com/JetBrains/kotlin-mobile-docs/blob/master/topics/kotlin-native-concurrency-overview.md)), but they are [also in flux](https://blog.jetbrains.com/kotlin/2020/07/kotlin-native-memory-management-roadmap/).
+As a result, writing concurrent multiplatform code that targets native, and more specifically Apple targets, is a more complicated and evolving situation than it will likely be a little down the road.
+However, it is certainly possible to do so, and in a way that will be compatible with future changes.

+This document will largely cover using `kotlinx.coroutines` for writing concurrent code, but we will discuss some other options you can explore.
+Ultimately you will need to review the pros and cons of any solution, and pick what works best for your situation.

+## Coroutines and Kotlin/Native

 Using Coroutines for asynchronous and concurrent code is well documented for developers writing code for the JVM.
 For Native, the situation is in flux and is somewhat more complex.
-The library which is essential for using coroutines, 'kotlinx.coroutines', has two separate supported versions for Kotlin/Native.
-The "official" version cannot share data across threads.
-The other version implements data sharing across threads, but will remain an unmerged separate version for the forseeable future.
-Likely until the [concurrency model update](https://blog.jetbrains.com/kotlin/2020/07/kotlin-native-memory-management-roadmap/) is completed.

-What does that mean for writing concurrent Kotlin code that will run on native?
-Well, it's complicated.
-You'll need to evaluate the various options and pick which works best for you, but once you do, concurrent code in Kotlin Native is straightforward to create.

-We're going to cover using the multithreaded release of 'kotlinx.coroutines', and will include links to other options that you can explore.
+For any reasonable use of coroutines in Kotlin, you will almost certainly need the `kotlinx.coroutines` library.
+It provides a number or features on top of the language-level coroutine primitives.

+The first, and currently "official", version of `kotlinx.coroutines` for Kotlin/Native is for single-threaded use only.
+You cannot send work to other threads by changing the `Dispatcher` instance.
+As of Kotlin 1.4, that official version is `1.3.9`.

+You can, of course, suspend execution, and work can be done on other threads, provided that a different mechanism schedules and manages that work.
+However, the main version of `kotlinx.coroutines` cannot change threads on it's own.

+There is an alternate branch and set of releases for `kotlinx.coroutines` that provide support for using multiple threads.
+It is a separate branch for the reasons listed in the [concurrency model update post](https://blog.jetbrains.com/kotlin/2020/07/kotlin-native-memory-management-roadmap/), and will likely remain a separate branch until those updates are complete.
+However, with some considerations kept in mind, the multithreaded versions of `kotlinx.coroutines` works great, and can be used in production environments.

+This is a somewhat complicated, but temporary situation.
+You should understand the various options available and choose which works best for you.
+This document will largely cover the multithreaded version of `kotlinx.coroutines`, but we'll also list some other options to explore.

 ## Asynchronous vs Concurrent